:

 Icon-Quiz-Small Created with Sketch.
 Introduction to Sociology

 Sociology is the study of society.
 This module provides students with a fundamental background into sociological study, focusing on identifying, explaining, and interpreting patterns and processes of human social relations.
-By analyzing theoretical approaches to sociological issues, the students will be able to discuss and rationalize complex material with a “sociological imagination” and apply a practical sociological perspective to many different contexts.
-The information in this module will serve as the introduction to major sociological and criminological theories from differing perspectives, such as feminists, conflict, and so on.
+By analyzing theoretical approaches to sociological issues the students will be able to discuss and rationalize complex material with a “sociological imagination” and apply a practical sociological perspective to many different contexts.

 Icon-Quiz-Small Created with Sketch.
 Personal Fitness